Scams here, scams there, scams everywhere – but is Daily Digital Club one of them?

 - Email Marketing

-According to the website, the content on this training is updated every month and that the videos are timely and relevant to today’s digital age.
+According to the website, the content on this training is updated every month and the videos are up to date and relevant to today’s digital age.

 But it got me wondering:

 If Daily Digital Club offers cutting edge internet marketing training then why does the compensation plan video look like it was made in the 1900s?

 And why is there even a compensation plan in the first place?